wesleyr6/search-results-meli/README.md

 `REACT_APP_API_URL=https://meli-express-api.herokuapp.com/api`
 `PORT=3000`

-### `yarn`
+### Install the dependecies packages

-After configured your environment variables you will need to install the dependecies packages.
+After configured your environment variables you will need to install the dependecies packages running `yarn`.

-### `yarn run tailwindcss:watch`
+### Run TailwindCSS

-After you have configured your environment variables and installed all the dependencies packages you will need to run the TailwindCSS to build and to watch your CSS changes.
+After you have configured your environment variables and installed all the dependencies packages you will need to run `yarn run tailwindcss:watch` to build and to watch your CSS changes.
 TailwindCSS is the most modern CSS Framework to scale large teams [TailwindCSS Website](https://tailwindcss.com/)

-### `yarn start`
+### Run the Project

-After that, using another tab in your terminal, you can run the project.
+After that, using another tab in your terminal, you can start the project running `yarn start`.